dgcfung/rails-active-record-landlord-hw/README.md

 rails new landlord --api --skip-git -d postgresql --skip-test
 ```

-Change directories into the Rails app.

-Create the database:
+Inside this new directory, create the database:

 ```shell
 rails db:create